synapticloop/linode-api/src/docs/usage-001.md

+#  New plans, including

+    **WARNING** Plan numbers have change, so be careful with old versions as they will create a different linode than the version 3

-This supercedes version 1 - which is now considered deprecated.
+This supercedes version 1 and 2 - which are now considered deprecated.

 Major differences: